Skip to main content

 Learning objectives

-• know the properties of key mathematical functions, and the role they play in economics
+• demonstrate the properties of key mathematical functions, and the role they play in economics

-• be able to use the tools of calculus to analyse key economic decisions
+• use the tools of calculus to analyse key economic decisions

-• be able to use basic matrix algebra in economic and financial modelling
+• use basic matrix algebra in economic and financial modelling

-• be able to use descriptive statistics and graphical representations of data
+• use descriptive statistics and graphical representations of data

-• be able to use key concepts of probability and understand how to relate them to economics and financial problems involving uncertainty
+• use key concepts of probability and understand how to relate them to economics and financial problems involving uncertainty

 • understand the basic principles of estimation and hypothesis testing